deepdrive/deepdrive-sim/README.md

 make  # Takes about an hour
 ```

-More details on building Unreal [here](https://wiki.unrealengine.com/Building_On_Linux) - though the above commands should be sufficient.ea
+More details on building Unreal [here](https://wiki.unrealengine.com/Building_On_Linux) - though the above commands should be sufficient.

 Run
 ```